chef/chef-workstation/www/content/workstation/upgrade_labs.md

 Checkout Location [none]:
 ```

-If you have another checkout location that contains multiple cookbooks, you may enter it, or you may enter a location that contains just one cookbook.
+`chef capture` scans the path that you provide and locates the cookbooks that it needs.
+The command finishes once it accounts for all cookbook sources; it prompts you for another path if it needs more cookbook sources.

-### Falling Back to a Downloading a Cookbook from Chef Server
+### Download Cookbooks from Chef Server

-If you do not have access to the original version-controlled source of a cookbook, press return at the prompt and `chef capture` will use a copy of the cookbook downloaded from the Chef Server.
+If you do not have access to the original version-controlled source of a cookbook, press return at the prompt for `chef capture`  to use a copy of the cookbook downloaded from the Chef Server.

-This is not an ideal practice.
-You will likely be making changes to the cookbooks in the steps ahead.
-It is important that you be able to track those changes and test your changes in a continuous integration pipeline, which is beyond the scope of this document.
-If you make changes in a copy of the cookbook without version control information, it will be difficult to reconcile those changes in the future.
-If you find yourself in this situation, it is likely worth the effort to try to track down the version-controlled source.
+Upgrading cookbooks from the Chef Server is not an ideal practice.
+You will make changes to your cookbooks in the course of the upgrade.
+Making changes to your cookbooks without the ability to track your changes in version control almost inevitably leads to conflicts between cookbook sources.
+Reconciling cookbooks with untracked changes is a difficult and time-consuming process.
+If you find yourself using many cookbooks--or complex cookbooks--downloaded from the Chef Server, it will be worth the effort in the long run to try to track down their version-controlled sources.

+Tracking and testing changes in a CI/CD pipeline is an important part of managing your Chef infrastructure.
+CI/CD pipelines and test-driven development (TDD) which are beyond the scope of this guide, see [Learn Chef Rally](https://learn.chef.io/) for tutorials and contact [Chef Software customer support](https://www.chef.io/support/) when you are ready to modernize your system.

 ```
-Changes made to the following cookbooks in ./node-MYNODE-repo/cookbooks cannot be saved upstream, though they can still be uploaded to a Chef Server:
+Changes made to the following cookbooks in ./node-MYNODE-repo/cookbooks cannot be saved to the cookbook's source, though they can still be uploaded to a Chef Server:

   - logrotate (v1.9.2)